Connect with others who understand.

 • Complete blood count (CBC) is a common blood test often performed for people living with leukemia.

 People living with leukemia need numerous blood tests before, during, and after treatment.
 When you give a blood sample, it may be tested in the laboratory in many different ways.
-Common blood tests for leukemia include complete blood count (CBC), genetic analysis of cancer cells, and minimal residual disease (MRD) — a measurement of how many leukemia cells remain in the body after treatment.
+Common blood tests for leukemia include complete blood count, genetic analysis of cancer cells, and minimal residual disease (MRD) — a measurement of how many leukemia cells remain in the body after treatment.

 Types of Blood Cells